Psychology 205: Research Methods in Psychology

 Correlational designs (reliability)

-Correlation and regression - an overview
+Correlation and Regression overview

 Paper 1 is DUE!